bogeeee/restfuncs/readme.md

 ### Writes to the session fields have some overhead
 It costs an additional http roundtrip + 1 websocket roundtrip + (auto.) resend of unprocessed websocket calls.
 This is to ensure fail-safe commits to the http cookie and to ensure security.
 So keep that in mind.

+# Use up your own cookie handler
+The build-in cookie handler goes like this, as already mentioned in the set up: `const app = restfuncsExpress({/* ServerOptions */}) // Drop in replacement for express (enhances the original).`
+Alternatively (not recommended), you can still set up your own cookie handler, after using the classic express: `app = express()`, or by setting `ServerOptions#installSessionHandler` to `false`.
+Restfuncs will still synchronize the content to/from (Web-) Socket connections.

 # Multi server environment
 When using a load balancer in front of your servers, you have to configure it for [sticky sessions](https://socket.io/docs/v4/using-multiple-nodes/#enabling-sticky-session), because the underlying engine.io uses http long polling as a first, failsafe approach.
 You might try to also change that.